shopware/docs/guides/plugins/plugins/framework/custom-field/fetching-data-from-entity-selection.md

 {% endcode %}

-For this subscriber to work we need to register it in the service container via the `service.xml` file:
+For this subscriber to work we need to register it in the service container via the `services.xml` file:

 {% code title="<plugin root>/src/Resources/config/services.xml" %}